SecureNeuroAI: Advanced IT Security for Medical Seizure Detection

 We are hiring!

-The SecureNeuroAI project is set to begin on July 1st, 2025, and we are seeking a motivated researcher (PhD student or Postdoc) to join our team.
-The ideal candidate will have a strong background in computer science and machine learning, as well as excellent programming skills.
+The SecureNeuroAI project started on July 1st, 2025, and we are seeking a technical study coordinator to join our team.
 If you are interested in contributing to cutting-edge research at the intersection of AI, cybersecurity, and healthcare, please contact Prof. Björn Krüger via email.

 The role of the Krüger group at UKB